 11 Popular Quotes Commonly Misattributed to F. Scott Fitzgerald

 F. Scott Fitzgerald wrote a lot of famous lines, from musings on failure in Tender is the Night to “so we beat on, boats against the current” from The Great Gatsby.
 Yet even with a seemingly never-ending well of words and beautiful quotations, many popular idioms and phrases are wrongly attributed to the famous Jazz Age author.
-Here are 11 popular phrases that are often misattributed to Fitzgerald.
+Here are 11 popular phrases that are frequently misattributed to Fitzgerald.
 (You may need to update your Pinterest boards.)

 This quote is often attributed to either Fitzgerald or his contemporary, Ernest Hemingway, who died in 1961.
 There is no evidence in the collected works of either writer to support that attribution; the idea was first associated with Fitzgerald in a 1996 Associated Press story, and later in Stephen Fry’s memoir More Fool Me.
 In actuality, humorist Peter De Vries coined an early version of the phrase in a 1964 novel titled Reuben, Reuben.